 - Contact your school and ask what they expect your child to know before they start kindergarten.
 Most schools will send out an information packet to parents of new students.
 Around here, beginning kindergartners are expected to be able to write their names, recognize and write the alphabet, recognize numerals and have number correspondence up to 10, draw simple drawings, know the days of the week, the seasons, colors, shapes, prepositions and be able to sit a desk for up to 20 minutes for table time work.
 Summer is a great time to make sure that your child will have the basics that they need before starting kindergarten.

-Your child has had a challenging time in elementary school, middle school/Junior high or high school:
+If your child has had a challenging time in elementary school, middle school/junior high or high school these tips can help:

 - If you know of any areas that your child is struggling with then summer is the ideal time to improve those skills.
 Your child will feel more confident if they are not behind the rest of their classmates.
 Take advantage of online resources.
 Enroll in classes or get tutoring.

 - We “pre-load” during the summer.
 By that I mean we find out what curriculum and books the teachers will be using in the grade your child is entering.
 Most school districts have their curriculums for each grade available online.
 If they don’t you can ask the school counselor to help you get that information.
 Then we spend time over the summer learning the material that will be presented.